Yangr116/VST/docs/train.md

 **NOTE: We use the "<|video_pad|>" as the video special token. "<image\>" special token in the json file will be replaced by <|video_pad|> token.
 Please check [here](https://github.com/Yangr116/VST/blob/b32988e85078e2ccac10f662100270fa8550b0d6/prepare_data/sft/convert_json_parquet_video.py#L230-L250) for details.**

-After that, you need to calculate the token num follow the above step-3.
+After that, you need to prepare a yaml file following step-2 and calculate the token num following step-3.

-Now, you can use the prepared data to train your model!
+Now, you can use **the prepared data** and **data config** to train your model!

 # Train